 4. Get a skilled DIYer involved

 Maintaining items is important to keep a sharing system going – without a skilled DIYer or mechanic, your community could quickly face broken items – leaving them out of pocket directly, or requiring higher membership fees.
-Hopefully there’s a person amongst your members who fits the bill, if not however you could consider approaching local repair businesses and requesting a discounted rate in exchange for good publicity.
+Hopefully, there’s a person amongst your members who fits the bill, if not however you could consider approaching local repair businesses and requesting a discounted rate in exchange for good publicity.

-After all of that hard work (and neighbors who are liberated as to what they may build, mend or DIY next), you and your community may have worked up quite the appetite.
+After all of that hard work (and neighbors who are liberated as to what they may build, mend, or DIY next), you and your community may have worked up quite the appetite.
 For this, there could be a community food share scheme (and as Americans send half of all the food they purchase to landfill, these schemes are arguably in severe demand).
-Again, this type of system could be a simple as sharing home grown fruit and veg, or splitting large pots of stew with a neighbor; it could also be as complex as paired up neighbors covering different fruit and veg to split them equally.
+Again, this type of system could be a simple as sharing homegrown fruit and veg, or splitting large pots of stew with a neighbor; it could also be as complex as paired up neighbors covering different fruit and veg to split them equally.

-Communities that share and share alike not only do their bank balances a favour, they are also kind to a planet that’s increasingly resource short.
+Communities that share and share alike not only do their bank balances a favor, they are also kind to a planet that’s increasingly resource short.
 Let us know how you get on with our ideas in the comments, and if you have any tips that we’ve haven’t covered here, feel free to share them with your fellow readers.